tarneaux/mincd/README.md

 # MinCD

-Wait until a remote git repository has been changed.
+Wait until a remote git repository has been changed, and then exit.
 This is meant to be used in scripts, to replace a CD system.
+I am using it to deploy [renn.es](https://renn.es) to my server using docker.

 ## Installation
 ```bash